Last updated: 15 October 2020

 We had also been working in one of the most affected regions, the Marche region in central eastern Italy, where we are supported 30 nursing homes across several cities to prevent the virus spreading in such vulnerable locations.

-We are providing support to nursing homes: teams are working in care homes across Paris and the suburbs, providing medical and psychological care assistance to residents, and psychosocial and IPC support to staff.
-Since the beginning of activities, we’ve reached over 30 nursing homes, and more than 2,000 elderly residents.
+Between April and June, we provided support to nursing homes: teams worked in care homes across Paris and the suburbs, providing medical and psychological care assistance to residents, and psychosocial and IPC support to staff.
+We reached over 30 nursing homes, and more than 2,000 elderly residents.

 We had been running two COVID centres for homeless and migrant people infected with the new coronavirus – where they could self-isolate and where our teams provided some medical assistance – in Châtenay-Malabry and in Aulnay-sous-Bois, in Paris’s southwestern and northwestern suburbs, respectively.
 Both centres are now closed.